Weiss variation for general boundaries: The gravitational energy-momentum tensor

 \subsection{Conservation law}

-The Einstein energy-momentum pseudotensor satisfies a noncovariant conservation law, so one might expect ${_{\rm E}}\Theta{_\nu}{^\mu}$ to satisfy a covariant conservation law as well.
+The Einstein energy-momentum pseudotensor satisfies a nontensorial conservation law, so one might expect its tensorial ${_{\rm E}}\Theta{_\nu}{^\mu}$ to satisfy a tensorial conservation law.
 We show here that this is indeed the case if the reference geometry is flat, consistent with the result of \cite{Katzetal1997}.
 We consider a reference geometry with metric $\eta_{\mu \nu}$ and connection $\bar{\nabla}_\alpha \eta_{\mu \nu} = 0$.
 If the reference geometry is flat, then there exist coordinates such that $\bar{\Gamma}^\nu{_{\alpha \beta}}=0$, and it follows that the following quantity must vanish:

 As remarked earlier, there exists a class of covariantly constant vectors for a flat geometry; if we choose $\xi^\mu$ satisfying $\bar{\nabla}_{\nu} \xi^\mu=0$, then upon taking the divergence of \ref{WAC-KOri}, we obtain: